barnabycollins/monorepo-playground/README.md

 # monorepo-playground

-This repository is intended to serve as an MVP implementation of a TypeScript monorepo using Nx, and building to ESM JS modules with the native TypeScript compiler (tsc).
+This repository is intended to serve as an MVP implementation of a TypeScript monorepo using Nx.
+Packages are built as ESM JS modules with the native TypeScript compiler (tsc) and published to npm.

 ## Components in this repository